 Will Underwood knows the intricacies of DWI law.
 He understands the science behind the testing instruments, the techniques utilized by the police to create an appearance of intoxication, and the courtroom tactics employed by the prosecutors.
 The depth and breadth of his knowledge, experience, and expertise in this area of law place Will Underwood in a unique position to provide the best possible defense to those charged with a DWI offense.

-Underwood & Associates stands ready to assist you in defending your DWI case.
+If you are facing charges for DWI, Underwood & Associates stands ready to assist you.
 Call our McKinney DWI attorney today at (972) 449-7091 or contact us online.